Last updated February 21, 2019

 Just as your body needs a regular supply of nutritious food and exercise, your website needs up-to-date, quality content so it can help you build a thriving business.

-But planning, creating and maintaining top-notch content is time-consuming.
+However, planning, creating, and maintaining top-notch content is time-consuming.
 So clever marketers are strategic about the content they choose to build.
 And they master the art of repurposing content so they can extract more value from their work.

 What is Content Repurposing?